 If the S&P 500 goes up by 4% a year for five years, the S&P 500 will have returned 21.6% excluding dividends, and you will have returned 32.4% from this note.
 Even if the S&P 500 goes up by only 3% a year for five years, the S&P 500 will have returned 15.9% excluding dividends.
 Your total return would be 23.85% with this note.

 Of course, bad things can happen within these five years as well.
-We could have a recession after Hillary wins where the market actually goes down.
+We could have a recession and the market actually goes down.
 There could be another international debt crisis that brings the world to its knees.
 Who knows for sure.
+There are always risks involved with investment ideas, even ones that seem foolproof.

 The stock market feels like it's being artificially propped up by low interest rates.
 The Fed will most likely continue to raise the Fed Funds rate several times during this five-year period, creating headwinds for stock market performance.